avikde/koduino/MotorController.md

 2. Call Motor::enable()
 3. Call Motor::setOpenLoop() with an argument between -1 and 1 to spin freely
 4. Call Motor::setGain() and Motor::setPosition() to command a position
-5. Call Motor::getPosition() or Motor::getVelocity() to get back data
+5. Call Motor::getPosition(), Motor::getVelocity() to get back data
+6. To get back proprioceptive torque estimates, call Motor::setTorqueEstParams() during initialization, and Motor::getTorque()
-6. Motor::update() must be called frequently, preferably through a timer interrupt (attachTimerInterrupt()) for BlCon34, or just as often as possible for DxlMotor
+7. Motor::update() must be called frequently, preferably through a timer interrupt (attachTimerInterrupt()) for BlCon34, or just as often as possible for DxlMotor

 #### Example: single motor test